-Join Adam Wilbert for an in-depth discussion in this video Modifying the form through its properties, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Modifying the form through its properties, part of Access 2007: Forms and Reports.

 The Design tab on the Ribbon gives you a quick place to change some of the most…common settings for your form elements such as Font Color and Font Size.…But those options are only the tip of the iceberg when it comes to the vast…number of properties that each element possesses.…To see the full list, we'll have to dive into the Property Sheet for our form.…And we can do that by switching into Design View in the Ribbon.
 I'll click the…View Down button, and then Design View.…Now I can open the Property Sheet by going to the Design tab and clicking the…Property Sheet button, way over here on the right side.…

 I could also use a couple of shortcut keys.…I could press Alt+Enter, which will toggle the Property Sheet on and off, or I…can press the F4 key.…And the F4 key will also toggle it on or off.…So however you'd like to do it, go ahead and turn on the Property Sheet.…Now as I click around the objects on my form--for instance, I'll click on…this FirstName field here--we'll notice that it jumps to the properties for FirstName.…

 - Designing for the end user

 - Organizing form elements

 - Creating a main menu

 - Understanding report structure

 - Building reports from wizards and queries